realkarych/teleplate/USAGE_GUIDE.md

 ## Contributions

 **Feel free to contribute!
-But if you integrate new technologies, you are responsible for the additions to the documentation (USAGE_GUIDE.md).**
+But if you integrate new technologies, you are responsible for the additions to the documentation (USAGE_GUIDE.md).
+So, I will not accept pull requests that will not pass code-style coverage (GitHub pylint CI tests).**

 ## Q&A

 - *Where I should store commands, reply | inline markups?* — **In navigation layer.
 I gave you a sample of commands storage, and you can do the same with markups.**
 - *How to add my handler's modules?* — **So easy.
 Go to handlers package and create your modules.
-You must realize register_handlers() method that register all your message, callback_query and another handlers.
+You must realize register_handlers() method that register all your -message, -callback_query and -another handlers in module.
 DON'T forget submit created modules to RegisterFactory in main.py**
 - *Why do you use Singleton?
 It's anti-pattern!* — **So, I used Singleton only with APScheduler.
 In my opinion, instance of Scheduler in big project will be used in different separated services / in different parts of business-logic.
   In this case, I preferred to put scheduler in a separate service instantiates on app-start.
-That is, you can create tasks in any services without thinking about the connections between the services.
-Therefore, at this stage I believe that this is the best option.**
+That is, you can create tasks in any service without thinking about the connections between them.
+Therefore, at this stage I believe that this is a good implementation.**

 **So, if you have any problems with template, feel free to open issues on GitHub or ping me in Telegram: https://t.me/karych.**